RainingComputers/ShnooTalk/README.md

 ### Refactoring
 - [ ] Use optional
 - [ ] Some duplication of code before calling `premangledFunctionCall`
+- [ ] Move type checking to builder
+- [ ] Remove tokens from builder

 ### Language tools